phoboslab/high_impact/README.md

 ## Documentation

 There's not much at the moment.
-Most of high_impact's functionality is documented in the header files with this README giving a general overview.
+Most of high_impact's functionality is documented in the header files, with this README giving a general overview.
 It's best to read [the blog post](https://phoboslab.org/log/2024/08/high_impact) for an overview and the source for all the details: It's just ~4000 lines of code.